 The 2019 VASA approach also includes a strong emphasis on stakeholder engagement.
 To learn more about the stakeholder engagement activities, see this VASA blog.

-The writing and review process of the VASA products is currently underway.
-Study findings will be shared the second half of 2020 through national and regional dissemination events, formal reports and policy briefs.
+The writing and review process of the VASA products was completed in October, 2020.
+Study findings will be shared in November through national and regional dissemination events, formal reports and a policy implications brief.
 Please check back for additional updates and information on the 2019 VASA.

 For more information about the 2019 Nigeria VASA, please contact firstname.lastname@example.org